Anne Reid: Theatre

 In 2002 Reid appeared in the premiere of The York Realist at the Royal Court Theatre, which later transferred to the West End.

 From September 2005 to January 2006, she appeared on stage in the West End in Epitaph for George Dillon.

 In June 2007, Reid played the role of Jack's mother in Stephen Sondheim's Into the Woods, at the Royal Opera House in Covent Garden.

 From January to May 2008, Reid appeared in the National Theatre's production of Happy Now?, a new play by Lucinda Coxon.

 From March to May 2009, Reid appeared at the Donmar Warehouse in Dimetos, a 1975 play by Athol Fugard.

 From September to November 2012, Reid appeared at London's Old Vic, in a production of Ibsen's Hedda Gabler, starring Sheridan Smith.

 On 26 January 2015, Reid played Madame Armfeldt in a special concert version of A Little Night Music, at the Palace Theatre, to celebrate 40 years since the musical premiered in the West End.

 In July and August 2016, Reid appeared at the Minerva Theatre, Chichester alongside James Bolam in a new play, Fracked!
 Or: Please Don't Use the F-Word by Alistair Beaton.
 The play was revived for a national tour in April and May 2017.

 From October to December 2017, Reid returned to the West End opposite Eve Best in Oscar Wilde's A Woman of No Importance at the Vaudeville Theatre.

 From March to May 2023, Reid appeared in the UK premiere of Marjorie Prime by Jordan Harrison, at the Menier Chocolate Factory in London.

 Reid played Queen Elizabeth II in a new play, By Royal Appointment, by Daisy Goodwin.
 The play, which also starred Caroline Quentin, opened at the Theatre Royal Bath in June 2025, followed by a tour.

-Reid will co-star alongside Mark Strong and Lesley Manville in the Broadway transfer of Oedipus at Studio 54 from October 2025 to February 2026.
+Reid co-starred alongside Mark Strong and Lesley Manville in the Broadway transfer of Oedipus at Studio 54 from October 2025 to February 2026.